Archive product

 Description

-Every time an artist depicts a human, a decision must be made regarding the posture of the figure.
+Every time an artist depicts a person, a decision must be made regarding the character's posture.
 Will they stand, sit, or lie down?
-Are they smiling, shouting, or crying?
-Will they clasp hands, cross arms, or raise fists?
+Are you smiling, shouting, or crying?
+Will they shake hands, cross their arms, or raise their fists?

-For the first time, esteemed surrealist and bestselling author Desmond Morris combines his two fields of expertise—art and science—in one volume.
-In addition to exploring familiar actions such as the handshake, thumb to nose, and dominant elbow, he draws us into an absorbing history of art detection, tracing the roots of many gestures that have long surprised and intrigued the art world.
-Why, for instance, did Napoleon pose for official portraits with his right hand tucked into his waistcoat, and what is the significance of the double-split gesture displayed in El Greco's "The Nobleman" with a hand on the chest?
+For the first time, the renowned surrealist and bestselling author Desmond Morris combines his two fields of expertise — art and science — in one volume.
+In addition to exploring familiar actions such as handshakes, nose-thumbing, and dominant elbows, he takes us on an absorbing journey through the history of art detection, tracing the roots of many gestures that have surprised and intrigued the art world for years.
+Why, for example, did Napoleon pose for official portraits with his right hand tucked into his waistcoat, and what is the significance of the double-headed gesture displayed in El Greco’s "The Noble" with a hand on the chest?

-Spanning a wide range of visual creativity, from prehistoric figurines, Roman artifacts, and Renaissance frescoes to contemporary art and graffiti, Postures: Body Language in Art opens up new ways of looking at art.
-Surprising similarities are uncovered, as well as gestures now rarely used, making even the most familiar works suddenly visible in a new light.
+Covering a wide range of visual creativity — from prehistoric figurines, Roman artifacts, and Renaissance frescoes to contemporary art and graffiti — *Postures: Body Language in Art* opens new ways of viewing art.
+Surprising similarities are uncovered, as well as rarely used gestures, making even the most famous works suddenly appear in a new light.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a "museum without walls" and make the world of art accessible to a wide audience, as well as the research of leading scholars.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to the broad public.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 titles in print.
-It publishes high-quality books in all areas of visual creativity: the arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also growing.
-Based in London with a sister company in New York and subsidiaries in Melbourne, Singapore, and Hong Kong.
+Today, still an independent, family-run company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The company is also expanding its list of children's books.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed the innovative concept of what is today called book packaging (or co-edition publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs, thereby reducing unit production costs.
-Neurath's concept was the first of many innovations he introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Wishing to continue book packaging in a second edition and recognizing the need to amortize the high production costs of illustrated books, Neurath established his own publishing house, with offices in London and New York in the fall of 1949.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in the autumn of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Other important series that added depth and prestige to the list include Ancient People and Places, edited by Glyn Daniel, which since the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
-Over 34 titles were published in the series over 34 years.
-The large-format series Great Civilizations, published in 1961, included contributions from such esteemed scholars as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
+Over 34 titles were published in this series over 34 years.
+The large-format *Great Civilizations* series, issued in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 Attributes / Details